 3. Place the watermelon in a large bowl.
-Add brown sugar (or white), flour, cinnamon, ½ cup honey and olive oil and mix well with a large spoon while trying not to break the watermelon pieces.
-The batter will be somewhat liquid.
+Add brown sugar (or white), flour, cinnamon, ½ cup honey, and olive oil and mix well with a large spoon while trying not to break the watermelon pieces.
+The batter will contain some liquid.

-4. Grease a cake pan with some olive oil (just to cover) and sprinkle the base with sesame seeds (enough to make a crust like formation).
-Pour over the watermelon mixture and spread evenly.
+4. Grease a cake pan with some olive oil (just to cover) and sprinkle the base with sesame seeds (enough to make a crust-like formation).
+Pour over the watermelon mixture and spread out evenly.
 Sprinkle some more sesame seeds and bake in the oven for about an hour.

 5. Remove, drizzle the rest of the honey over the cake and let it cool.
-Serve it room temperature or cool it in the fridge and be sure to top it off with some Greek yogurt or honey!
+Serve it at room temperature, or cool it in the fridge and be sure to top it off with some Greek yogurt or honey!

 1 ½ ounces rum